Which iPad should you buy for the holidays?

 Apple's latest iPad Pro models are here.
 But it doesn't mean that's what you should choose if you're shopping for an Apple tablet this holiday season.
-There are actually five iPads you can choose from right now: the entry-level 9.7-inch iPad or the brand new iPad Pro (in 2 sizes) are the topline choices, but the 2017 iPad Pro and the aging iPad Mini 4 are both still out there, too.
+There are actually five iPads you can choose from right now: the entry-level 9.7-inch iPad or the brand-new iPad Pro (in two sizes) are the topline choices, but the 2017 iPad Pro and the aging iPad Mini 4 are both still out there, too.

-The big twist in the decision are the imminent Black Friday sales, which include some notable iPad discounts.
+The 9.7-inch iPad still seems to be available at a discount for $250 on Cyber Monday, barely.
 So, with that in mind, let's consider what to do if you're thinking of getting an iPad right now.

 Know that the iPad ecosystem has tons of fantastic apps, generally great performance, and iPads are really portable.
 But none of them have really made the leap to being a mini-MacBook just yet.
 Limits to iOS mean only two apps can be used side-by-side at once, and no iPad works with a mouse or trackpad. iPads can do a lot of things, and could very well be your everyday computer for watching video, web surfing, social media and email, but they may not replace your Mac or Windows PC's full flexibility.
 If you want a touchscreen tablet that works as a more traditional computer, get a Microsoft Surface Pro 6 or Surface Go, or something similar.